 Step 2: Clean the celery well

-Rinse the celery very well under clean running water.
-Pull off the stalks and rub your thumbs along the ribs to remove any soil and residue.
+Rinse each bunch of celery well under clean running water.
+Pull off the celery stalks and rub your thumbs along the ribs to remove any soil and residue.

 Step 3: Prepare the celery

 Trim off the white sections off of the bottom of each stalk.
 If your celery is stringy, you can use a knife or a vegetable peeler to remove the threads.

 Trim the tops of the celery and chop the ribs into the shapes you will use in your recipes.
 You can freeze celery in any shape, including, chunks, cubes, or half-moon slices.
 Larger pieces can always be chopped further while frozen if necessary.

 Save the celery leaves, small ribs, and trimmings to use in making vegetable or chicken stock.